Wind farm in Osório, in the South of Brazil

 Core area “Climate and energy, just transition” Generating electricity from wind and sun

-In the electricity sector, the share of renewables is actually almost 85 per cent.
+Brazil's climate and geography have endowed it with enormous energy resources and huge potential for the development of renewable energy.
+The share of renewable energy is about 47 per cent in final energy consumption, and about 90 per cent in electricity.
+This means that Brazil is already a world leader in renewable energy.
 Germany is assisting Brazil in making its energy supply more efficient and in increasing the share of renewable energy in the electricity mix even as overall energy demand continues to grow.

 The bulk of Brazilian energy is currently being supplied by large-scale hydroelectric power plants.
 However, in the past there have been repeated electricity outages during dry periods and at times of increased energy demand, and massive price increases as a result of switching to expensive fossil fuels that harm the climate.
 Building new large-scale hydroelectric power plants is problematic due to the negative consequences for the environment and the local population, and the option of expanding large-scale hydroelectric power is also reaching its natural limits.
 Wind power and solar energy have shown themselves to be environmentally friendly and also inexpensive alternatives, and are becoming increasingly important.